 - 1 cup canned coconut milk make sure it's full fat!

 - 1 tablespoons egg beaten with 2water for the egg wash

-- tapioca flour for dusting your work surface<br>
+- tapioca flour for dusting your work surface

-- in cream from a can of coconut milk (Leave a can of coconut milkthe refrigerator overnight then scoop the cream off the top!
+- 1 can coconut milk (Leave a can of coconut milk in the refrigerator overnight then scoop the cream off the top!
 I use the Aroy-D brand for this!
 You can also use heavy whipping cream if you do not have a problem with dairy!)

-- 2 tablespoons maple syrup or raw honey
+- 2 tablespoons pure maple syrup or raw honey

 - 1 1/2 teaspoons ginger powder